Montana Prenuptial Agreement

 Sayler v.
 Yan Sun, 2023 MT 175, 413 Mont.
 303, 536 P.3d 399

-In a surrogacy-plus-PMA case, the Court enforced the premarital agreement against the father's argument that the surrogate had "effectively" represented the PMA was necessary to get married, reaffirming that absent express misrepresentation, incapacity, fraud, or duress, ignorance or disregard of clear contract language is no defense to enforcement.
+In a surrogacy-plus-PMA case, the Court enforced the premarital agreement against the father's argument that the surrogate had "effectively" represented the PMA was necessary to get married, reaffirming that absent incapacity, mutual mistake, fraud, misrepresentation, or other tortious conduct affecting assent, ignorance or disregard of clear contract language is no defense to enforcement.

 5-Step Checklist: How to Sign & Execute a Prenup in Montana